frankdugan3/pyro/documentation/tutorials/customizing-component-style.md

 - Phoenix supports Tailwind by default
 - Tailwind provides a good base for familiar standard utilities

-Pyro does provide a BEM overrides file to help you get started using a BEM theme strategy.
+Pyro does provide a BEM overrides file to help you get started using a BEM skin strategy.
 It provides no style by default, and adds BEM classes to each element of the components.
-This allows you to create a fully-custom theme with very little friction.
+This allows you to create a fully-custom skin with very little friction.
 Installation and configuration instructions can be found in the module docs for `Pyro.Overrides.BEM`.

 Pros: